 Bright rooms with plenty of light always feel more open and spacious than darker ones.
 Bringing light into the rooms of your condo can help them feel much bigger than they did before, even if you haven’t added any extra inches.

-If your condo doesn’t have a lot of windows, bright prints and artwork can make your room seem more vibrant, while helping more of your personality come through.
+If your condo doesn’t have a lot of windows, bright prints and artwork can make your room seem more vibrant.
 This can be challenging when you’re working with a small space, so take those opportunities for personalization whenever you can find them!
 If you can paint your rooms, light colors will reflect the light and make them seem brighter.
 Mirrors do a similar job while creating the illusion of more space through their reflections.
 They can also appear like artworks, injecting more personality into your small condo.

 Don’t forget about the floor.
 A light-colored area rug can make rooms with dark carpet, floorboards, or tiles feel much larger without adding clutter.
 As a bonus, they’ll also feel soft and warm under your feet.